yolain/ComfyUI-Easy-Use/README.en.md

 - Added `easy poseEditor` - Pose editor
 - New UI Theme (Obsidian) - Auto-load UI by default, which can also be changed in the settings

+- Fixed `easy globalSeed` is not working
+- Fixed an issue where all `seed_num` values were out of order due to [cg-use-everywhere](https://github.com/chrisgoringe/cg-use-everywhere) updating the chart in real time
 - Fixed `easy imageSize`, `easy imageSizeBySide`, `easy imageSizeByLongerSide` as end nodes
 - Fixed the bug that `seed_num` (random seed value) could not be read consistently in history
 </details>